gillesdegottex/percivaltts/README.md

 * `label_state_align`

     The same directory that is imported in Merlin.
 It is produced by an alignement tool, as in HTS.
+Merlin provides the necessary scripts for generating the text labels from text inputs and align these text labels on some given waveform.

 * `wav`